All's Well That Ends Well

 smoke (v.)expose, smoke out; suspect, scent

-snipped-taffeta, snipt-taffeta (n.)glossy silk fabric with irregular cuts, slashed-silk
+snipped-taffeta, snipt-taffeta (adj.)made of glossy silk fabric with irregular cuts, slashed-silk

 snuff (n.)smouldering candle-end, burnt-out wick